sasanquaa/maple-bot/README.md

 - `Linked` - Runs an action chained to the previous action (e.g. like a combo)

 For `ErdaShowerOffCooldown` condition to work, the skill Erda Shower must be assigned to the quick slots, with Action Customization toggled on and **visible** on screen.
+The skill should also be casted when using this condition or the actions will be re-run.

 ![Erda Shower](https://github.com/sasanquaa/maple-bot/blob/master/.github/images/erda.png?raw=true)